Keyfactor/keyfactor-sample-jobcompletionhandler/README.md

 # Understanding the Code
 The source code does provide additional comments to help understand the code.

-This example Orchestrator Job Completion Handler runs for the following jobs:
+Job Completion Handlers can run for the following job types:
+1. Discovery
-1. Inventory
+2. Inventory
-2. Management
+3. Management
-3. Re-enrollment
+4. Re-enrollment

 The completion handler doesn't do anything.
 Instead this is a framework for creating other JobCompletionHandlers.